 component is the name of a component of the spamBlocker settings.
 If component is provided, the command output shows configuration settings for the specified configuration component.
 Otherwise, it displays all spamBlocker configuration settings.

-http-proxy-server - settings for connecting to the spamBlocker Server using an HTTP proxy server settings - general spamBlocker settings trusted-email-forwarders - host names or domain names for trusted SMTP or POP3 providers show stp show stp [bridge-name]
+http-proxy-server - settings for connecting to the spamBlocker Server using an HTTP proxy server settings - general spamBlocker settings show stp show stp [bridge-name]